BlockchainCommons/bc-envelope-cli-rust/docs/Overview.md

-│   sign        Sign the envelope subject with the provided signer(s) │   sskr        Sharded Secret Key Reconstruction (SSKR) │   subject     Create an envelope with the given subject │   uncompress  Uncompress the envelope or its subject │   verify      Verify a signature on the envelope using the provided verifiers │   xid         Work with Extensible Identifiers (XID) │   help        Print this message or the help of the given subcommand(s)
+│   sign        Sign the envelope subject with the provided signer(s) │   sskr        Sharded Secret Key Reconstruction (SSKR) │   subject     Create an envelope with the given subject │   decompress  Decompress the envelope or its subject │   verify      Verify a signature on the envelope using the provided verifiers │   xid         Work with Extensible Identifiers (XID) │   help        Print this message or the help of the given subcommand(s)